 I love these random anonymous henchmen that seem devoted to their masters… with no story of their own.
 They’re just around to stick syringes of poison into beers and run over people with their cars.
 And they wear glasses without lenses.
 They’re ever so mysterious… I totally want one.

 Does every Korean mansion include a bedroom suite?
 These personal bedrooms are freakin’ massive… they’re full blown apartments.
 They’re bigger than my apartment, truth be told.
 I guess it makes it easier to live with your parents.

 How did Mr. OCD and Poor Girl manage to stay out of each other’s pants for so long?
 I mean, geesh… these two have iron wills.
 Two seconds of first base was all this married couple could manage… for sixteen long, long episodes.

 Could there be a cooler bad guy?
 Mr. Sinister was hands-down one of my all time favorite baddies in the history of K-Dramas.

 The man was idealistic.
 He wanted to change the world.
 To alter the power structure.
 To free people from the evils of money.
 And to do so…. you got a crack a few eggs to make that Utopian omelet.

 I love a good melodrama.
 Melodrama’s are about people making dumb mistakes, keeping secrets too long, not trusting anyone, ambition and excessive crying.
-According to Merriam, a melodrama is “is all these things.
+According to Merriam, a melodrama is “a dramatic form that does not observe the laws of cause and effect and that exaggerates emotion and emphasizes plot or action at the expense of characterization.”
+Mask is all these things.
 A good melodrama.